Jeff Kline: Achievements

 Jackie Chan Adventures was nominated for an Annie Award in 2003, as was Dragon Tales in 2000.
 Harold and the Purple Crayon was nominated for a Humanitas Prize in 2002.
 Max Steel was nominated for the Annie Awards in 2000 and 2001 and for Golden Reel Awards in 2001 and 2002.
-MIB: The Animated Series was nominated for a Kids' Choice Award in 1999 and for Golden Reel Awards in 1998, 1999, and 2002.
-Roughnecks: The Starship Troopers Chronicles was nominated for Golden Reel Awards in 2000 and 2001.
+Men in Black: The Series was nominated for a Kids' Choice Award in 1999 and for Golden Reel Awards in 1998, 1999, and 2002.
+Roughnecks: Starship Troopers Chronicles was nominated for Golden Reel Awards in 2000 and 2001.

-Kline's 2013 film Jingle Bell Rocks!, for which he was an Executive Producer, was selected for inclusion in several film festivals including the 2015 Cleveland International Film Festival and the Detroit Institute of Arts Cinetopia Film Festival.
+Kline's 2013 film Jingle Bell Rocks!, for which he was an executive producer, was selected for inclusion in several film festivals, including the 2015 Cleveland International Film Festival and the Detroit Institute of Arts Cinetopia Film Festival.
 Jingle Bell Rocks! was released on DVD for Record Store Day in 2014.

 Kline helped start the BU in L.A. industry exchange program.
 He received the Boston University College of Communication Distinguished Alumnae Award in 2003.
 In early 2009, Kline taught as an adjunct professor at BU's College of Communications.